TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 Roleplaying is the heart of intrigues.
 During this step, the players may argue and debate, connive and negotiate, discuss their options, and make their case.
 The character acts out exactly what he or she wants from a target in accordance with his or her technique and Disposition.
 There is no clear order of action here; rather, this step is intended to be freeform and loose, lasting as long as needed until the Narrator opts to move toward the next step, usually occurring at a dramatic moment when a player makes clear his or her desires but before the answer to that desire is revealed.

 Of course, not all groups are comfortable with improvised acting and may prefer a more mechanical approach to resolving these scenes.
-If such is the case, or if the Intrigue is particularly small and insignificant to the larger scenario, the Narrator may skip the roleplaying step and move onto the next.
+If such is the case, or if the **Engagement** is particularly small and insignificant to the larger scenario, the Narrator may skip the roleplaying step and move onto the next.

 ### The Effects of Roleplaying